Skip to main contentSkip to navigation

 How clean is your bench compared to an ISO Cleanroom?

-An ISO Class 5 cleanroom allows 3,520 particles (0.5 µm) per cubic meter.
-Our Purair VLF-48 laminar flow bench is validated with a TSI P-Trak 8525 particle counter to show 0 particles at 0.02 µm during operation.
-It is technically cleaner than the room-scale standard competitors advertise.
+An ISO 14644-1 Class 5 cleanroom allows up to 3,520 particles (at 0.5 µm) per cubic meter.
+Our Purair VLF-48 laminar flow bench with ULPA filtration (99.999% efficiency at 0.1-0.3 µm) achieves localized ISO 14644-1 Class 4 equivalent conditions at the work surface, validated using a TSI P-Trak 8525 particle counter with 0.02 µm sensitivity.
+That exceeds the room-scale ISO 14644-1 Class 5 standard competitors advertise.

 Is the work done in-house or sent out?